Danaher, Josephine 1926-2021 Fairfield, Iowa

 FAIRFIELD, Iowa - Our beloved Josephine Constance Danaher, of Fairfield, Iowa (formerly of Kansas City, Missouri), passed away on March 18, 2021, at the age of 95.

-Josephine was born on Feb.
-8, 1926, in St. Joseph, to the late Carl and Louise (Berns) Tannheimer.
-She graduated from the Convent of The Sacred Heart, in St. Joseph, and married the love of her life, John Edward Danaher, Jr, on July 27, 1946.
+Josephine was born on February 8, 1926 in St. Joseph, to the late Carl and Louise (Berns) Tannheimer.
+She graduated from the Convent of The Sacred Heart in Saint Joseph, and married the love of her life, John Edward Danaher, Jr, on July 27, 1946.
 To this union were born 16 children (11 sons and five daughters): Thomas, James, John, Francis, Joseph, Mary, Rita, Anne, Paul, Bernadette, Edward, Lakshmi, Charles, Patrick, Michael, and Peter.

 In 1972, after 25 and half years of marriage her beloved husband Johnny passed away at the young age of 44, leaving her with nine school-aged children in the home.

 Josephine was a devoted member of Our Lady of Perpetual Help Redemptorist Church in Kansas City, Missouri.
-From 1952-1977, the Sisters of St. Joseph educated 13 of her children.
+From 1952 to 1977, the Sisters of Saint Joseph educated 13 of her children.

 Josephine had a tremendous impact on the community, serving as: Treasurer for Westport-Roanoke Community Center, Republican Committeewoman for a time, and Volunteer at Benilde Hall, a transitional living facility founded by Godfrey Kobets, a lay teacher at De La Salle High School.
 She was a member of the Altar and Rosary Society at Our Lady of Perpetual Help Church, and frequent contributor to Brother Louis Rodemann and the Holy Family Catholic Worker House in Midtown Kansas City.